Christ House is shaped by two ideas: discipleship and family. That’s where we take our name from:

 16 W. Liberty St., Lancaster, Pa 17603

-Tim has been married to his beloved Christe since July 14, 2019.
+Tim has been married to his beloved Christe since July 14, 2018.
 Christe hails from the Philippines and is fluent in Tagalog and Bisaya.
-Together, they bring a multicultural and international flavor to our church and a passion for the global mission of Christ.
+Together with their daughter Lydia (2021), they bring a multicultural and international flavor to our church and a passion for the global mission of Christ.